A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Sample applications

-Note that our conclusion is different from the conclusion of in \citet{Liszt2011}, which stated that the absence of grain assisted recombination can reproduce the high $\CO/\CI$ observed in \citetalias{BFJ2010}.
+Note that our conclusion is different from the conclusion of in \citet{Liszt2011}, which stated that the absence of grain-assisted recombination can reproduce the high $\CO/\CI$ observed in \citetalias{BFJ2010}.
 We believe this is because \citet{Liszt2011} assumed a constant $x_\mr{HCO^{+}}\sim 3\times 10^{-9}$ in their chemistry model.
-Without grain assisted recombination, the $\mr{HCO^+}$ abundance is much lower at $x_\mr{HCO^+} \lesssim 10^{-10}$, leading to much less efficient $\CO$ formation than calculated in \citet{Liszt2011}\footnote{This is because without grain assisted recombination, the electron abundance is higher.
+Without grain-assisted recombination, the $\mr{HCO^+}$ abundance is much lower at $x_\mr{HCO^+} \lesssim 10^{-10}$, leading to much less efficient $\CO$ formation than calculated in \citet{Liszt2011}\footnote{This is because without grain-assisted recombination, the electron abundance is higher.
 Electrons destroy $\mr{H_3^+}$, which forms $\OHx$ and subsequently $\mr{HCO^+}$. $\CO$ is mainly formed by $\mr{HCO^+ + e \rightarrow CO + H}$.
-To be consistent with \citet{Liszt2011}, We also use a low cosmic ray ionization rate $\xi_\Ho = 10^{-17}~\mr{s^{-1} H^{-1}}$, for the case without grain assisted recombination.}.
+To be consistent with \citet{Liszt2011}, We also use a low cosmic-ray ionization rate $\xi_\Ho = 10^{-17}~\mr{s^{-1} H^{-1}}$, for the case without grain-assisted recombination.}.

-The only variation of our models that can reproduce the observed $\CO/\CI$ ratio is the one with gas phase carbon abundance depleted by an order of magnitude relative to the fiducial model, i.e. $\CI_\mr{tot}/\Ho=0.1(\CI_\mr{tot}/\Ho)_\mr{fiducial}=1.6 \times 10^{-5}$.
-This is also found in \citet{BFJ2010} (their Figure 4).
-However, although carbon depletion can be caused by formation of grains such as PAHs, a depletion factor as extreme as $0.1$ is unlikely.
-Even the most carbon-depleted sight lines observed in \citet{Sofia2011} and \citet{Parvathi2012} have $\CI_\mr{tot}/\Ho > 6\times 10^{-5}$ (derived from $\CII$ absorption measurements), and many of these sightlines are the same as in \citet{BFJ2010}.
+The only variation of our models that can reproduce the observed $\CO/\CI$ ratio is the one with gas-phase carbon abundance depleted by an order of magnitude relative to the fiducial model, i.e. $\CI_\mr{tot}/\Ho=0.1(\CI_\mr{tot}/\Ho)_\mr{fiducial}=1.6 \times 10^{-5}$.
+This is also found in \citetalias{BFJ2010} (their Figure 4).
+However, although carbon depletion can be caused by formation of grains such as polycyclic aromatic hydrocarbons (PAHs), a depletion factor as extreme as $0.1$ is unlikely.
+Even the most carbon-depleted sight lines observed in \citet{Sofia2011} and \citet{Parvathi2012} have $\CI_\mr{tot}/\Ho > 6\times 10^{-5}$ (derived from $\CII$ absorption measurements), and many of these sight lines are the same as in \citet{BFJ2010}.
 Moreover, as shown in the right panel of Figure \ref{fig:CI_CHx}, the ratio of $\CO/\CHx$ in the model with carbon depletion is an order of magnitude higher than the observed values, whereas other models reproduce $\CO/\CHx$ consistent with observations.
-Therefore, we conclude that the depletion of gas phase carbon is unlikely to be the solution for this problem.
+Therefore, we conclude that the depletion of gas-phase carbon is unlikely to be the solution for this problem.